osflab/osf/src/Cache/README.md

 # OSF cache component based on Redis

-A simple cache component optimised for Redis.
+A simple cache component optimised for Redis which implements PSR6 interface.

 ## Installation